pars-linux/uludag/trunk/doc/en/package-review-process.rst

 #.
 The product of the bug report should be "Review".
 The component of the bug
-   report should be the appropriate repository component for being able to notify the relevant component responsables by e-mail about this new package reviewing request.
+   report should be the appropriate repository component for being able to notify the relevant component responsibles by e-mail about this new package reviewing request.

 #.
 If the package depends on other packages currently in reviewing process,